Skip to content

 Install (Kubernetes / Helm)

-• Kubernetes 1.25+ cluster
+• a Kubernetes cluster with Helm available

-• A PersistentVolume or StorageClass that supports ReadWriteOnce access mode
+• a PersistentVolume or StorageClass that supports ReadWriteOnce access mode

-• Network access from the pod to your Channels DVR server
+• network access from the pod to your Channels DVR server

 Terminal window